Skip to main content

 • Weight plates

-Functional strength is also buzzworthy outside of the armed forces because it provides a foundation to a more energized, healthier existence through lifting heavier weights, building muscle tone, and upping your cardio fitness game.
+Functional strength training is also buzzworthy outside of the armed forces because it provides a foundation to a more energized, healthier existence through lifting heavier weights, building muscle tone, and upping your cardio fitness game.
 At the beginner level, functional strength exercises include basic, critical movements like squats, planks, and pushups.

-Prisoner Get-Ups
+Prisoner get-ups

 A simple lower-body mobility movement, the prisoner get-up helps warm your body while building your quickness.
 All the exercise requires is getting down to the ground and getting back up using only your lower body and sans arms help.
 Prisoner get-ups work the quadriceps, glutes, and spinal erectors.